 Harvest after first light frost for best results.
 The first frost of fall is approaching, and it’s time to think about harvesting your sweet potato crop.
 For best results, dig sweet potatoes after the ...

-Sweet potato is a globally important food crop with rich nutritional value, widely used in food processing, feed production, ...
+Sweet potato is a globally important food crop with rich nutritional value, widely used in food processing, feed production, and the pharmaceutical industry.
+Hainan Province in China has a history of ...